+Provisions Corporate Governance P

-7.1 and 7.3 Remuneration of executive directors and other key management personnel are appropriately structured to link rewards to performance
+7.1 and 7.3 Remuneration of executiv structured to link reward

+The remuneration of the (

 The remuneration of the Company's directors and key management personnel has been formulated to attract, retain and motivate individuals the Group relies on to provide good stewardship to the Company, achieve its business strategy and create long-term value for its shareholders.
 The RC believes that fair performance-related pay should motivate good corporate and individual performance and that rewards should be closely linked to and commensurate with it.